 Quick Notes for Making Bird’s Nest Cookies

-This is a simple, no-bake recipe that kids will love!
+Why You’ll Love It: This is a no-bake recipe that kids can help make for Easter!

 Key Ingredients